 Students aren’t typically in need of living rooms or play areas so be sure to maximise the rooms you have .Students tend to look for houses in groups, so if you can turn a lounge into another bedroom, you could have just turned your house from a no into a yes.

 - Make sure that you equip the individual bedrooms with the necessary fittings – a bed, a wardrobe and a desk if there’s room.

 - If you are looking at older style properties, keep a look out for ones with two reception rooms – a living room and a dining room – as the living room can be converted into another bedroom thus maximising the tenant capacity of your property.

 - Make sure there are enough bathrooms and toilets.
 It’s particularly important to have a second toilet where there are at least three people living in the building.

-If you intend on financing your purchase – in other words, getting a buy-to-let mortgage – be aware that not all banks are willing to provide a loan for student accommodation so make sure you have enough for the deposit and a bank to back your investment.
+If you intend on financing your purchase – in other words, getting a buy-to-let mortgage – be aware that not all banks are willing to provide a loan for student accommodation.
+Make sure you have enough for the deposit to back your investment.

 Get in touch with our mortgage partners, L&C Mortgages.
 They are brokers and will be able to put you in touch with lenders that are happy to finance these sort of investments.

 There are two main types of insurance that you should have as a landlord:

 Building insurance covers the structure of your property from doors to floor, windows and ceilings.
 If you have a mortgage on the property, it is likely that the bank will require you to have building insurance.

 This is to insure pieces of furniture or other interiors that have been damaged as a result of the tenancy.
 Depending on the quality of the furniture, this is not always necessary.
 This is not the same as Student Possessions Insurance which covers the tenants goods.
 This is something that the students themselves should consider taking out.